Bernuth-Lembcke Company: History

 Carlos Eduardo Lembcke was born on January 18, 1870, in Hamburg, Germany, Lembcke came to New York City on October 12, 1889.
-Lembcke became a United States naturized citizen on September 20, 1899.
+Lembcke became a United States naturalized citizen on September 20, 1899.
 Oscar Max von Bernuth was born on July 23, 1873, in Hamburg, Germany.
-Bernuth and came to America in 1875 and got a job at a New York importing company.
+Bernuth and came to the US in 1875 and got a job at a New York importing company.
 In 1898 Bernuth got a job working for Lembcke.
 Carlos Eduardo Lembcke's brother, George Albert Lembcke also worked at the firm as company secretary.
 George Lembcke became a US citizen in 1901.
 Carlos Eduardo Lembcke retire in 1911 and moved back to Germany and in 1913 to Genoa, Italy.
-In 1938 he return to United States, due to the out break of the war.
+In 1938 he return to United States, due to the outbreak of the war.
 Bernuth-Lembcke Company main route was importing creosote.
 Oscar Max von Bernuth was elected President of Chipman Chemical Company when R. N. Chipman stepped down in 1940.

 World War II

 Bernuth-Lembcke Company ships were used to help the World War II effort.
-During World War II Bernuth-Lembcke Company operated Merchant navy ships for the United States Shipping Board.
+During World War II Bernuth-Lembcke Company operated merchant ships for the United States Shipping Board.
 During World War II Bernuth-Lembcke Company was active with charter shipping with the Maritime Commission and War Shipping Administration.
-Bernuth-Lembcke Company operated Liberty ships and T2 tanker`s for the merchant navy.
+Bernuth-Lembcke Company operated Liberty ships and T2 tankers for the merchant navy.
 The ship was run by its Bernuth-Lembcke Company crew and the US Navy supplied United States Navy Armed Guards to man the deck guns and radio.